 Businesses are using the power of free content to grow their audiences and customer base, tell their brand story, gather feedback and more.

-Blogs are also good for search engine optimization (SEO).
+Blogs are also effective for search engine optimization (SEO).
 They help provide fresh content that helps keep sites ranked high in Google’s search engine results pages (SERPs).

 Blogs are especially helpful in providing pages with the right long-tail keyword phrases to rank highly in SERPs.